Community Climate Action Grant Program

 Emissions Factors for common energy types - When you save a gallon of gas or a kilowatt-hour of electricity, how many pounds of greenhouse gas emissions are avoided?
 It can depend on where you live and where your energy comes from, but it is a relationship that is summed up in one number, the emissions factor.
 Please refer to the table below for the emissions factors that will be applied in the scoring of all applications.

 |Energy Type (Utility)||2021 Emissions factor*||Unit|

 |Electricity (Primarily Duke Energy Carolinas)||0.48||lbs CO2e / kWh|

 |Natural Gas (Primarily Dominion Energy)||0.053||metric tonnes CO2e (mt) / million BTU (mmBTU)|

-The application and the scoring of proposed projects are based on the eligibility and scoring guidelines that the Board of County Commissioners created and adopted in June:
+The application and the scoring of proposed projects are based on the eligibility and scoring guidelines that the Board of County Commissioners created and adopted: